eprbell/rp2/docs/user_faq.md

 ### Which Crypto Tax Forms to File?
 RP2 keeps track of in/out lot relationship, lot fractioning and it computes capital gains and losses, but it doesn't generate the final tax forms.
 The computed information is written to the tax_report_us output, which intended for tax professionals: all taxable events are grouped in different tabs by type (mining, staking, selling, donating, etc.).
 Each tax event type has a specific tax treatment: your tax professional can transfer the information from the tax_report_us output tabs to the appropriate forms in any given year.

-For additional information on which forms to file, read:
+For additional information on which forms to file read:
 <!-- markdown-link-check-disable -->
 * [CoinTracker's summary on this topic](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).
 <!-- markdown-link-check-enable-->